 There is no definitive answer, as no business or brand is the same.
 Let’s explore both the pros and cons of figuring out which event type works best for you.

 Let’s start with the positive.
 Here are three main factors that contribute to the increased popularity of online events:

 - Automated lead generation

 With over 4 billion people on the internet, it makes no sense to limit yourself to offline events.
 No more worries about the venue capacity: most webinar platforms nowadays allow you to have literally thousands of attendees at a fraction of the cost.

 Webinars are especially beneficial if your product has potential to get traction abroad.
 However, if you are just starting your business, even the plain tickets can be a financial burden, let alone renting a venue or paying for accommodations.

 The often-overlooked benefit of hosting webinars is the ability to get the best presenters.
 Of course, you are the star of the show, but having expert guests support your point will definitely win you credibility.
 What is more, you can get your guests’ audience to become your clients.
 As you might suspect, those guests are more likely to join an online event, rather than travel many miles to a live conference.

 Lesser Cost Means Safer Investment

 Hosting a webinar is really cheap.
 A computer, a webcam, a mic and a reliable webinar platform will set you up for success.
-And even if your webinar falls through, such as you get no attendees or make no sales, you won’t lose too much money.
+And even if your webinar falls through, such as getting no attendees or making no sales, you won’t lose too much money.
 On the contrary, if your life performance fails, the financial consequences can be disastrous.

 That is why webinars are especially attractive to young professionals and business owners, hoping to raise awareness and expand their clientele without too much risk.
 So if your audience is not big enough to fill up the live event, it’s best to be on the safe side and choose a webinar instead.